filrak/dev-edu-platform/README.md

 # DevskillBase

-Knowledge base and skillsharing platform for developers build on Angular 5
+Knowledge base and skillsharing platform for developers build with Angular 5 and firebase